tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 In this example, the client first attempts to upload a file with a known size in a single HTTP request.
 An interruption occurs and the client then attempts to resume the upload using subsequent HTTP requests.

-1) The Upload Transfer Procedure ({{upload-transfer}}) can be used to notify the server that the client wants to begin an upload.
+1) The Upload Creation Procedure ({{upload-creation}}) can be used to notify the server that the client wants to begin an upload.
 The server should then reserve the required resources to accept the upload from the client.
 The client also begins transferring the entire file in the request body.
 The request includes the Upload-Token header, which is used for identifying future requests related to this upload.
 An informational response can be sent to the client to signal the support of resumable upload on the server.

 ~~~
 Client                                  Server